notarealdeveloper/we-the-nameless/tbrncl/compilation/o-connor/O'Connor and Pagels - The Books Banned from the Bible - What are the Gnostic Gospels.md

 start = 7:27
 end = 9:16

-### The gospels found at Mag Hammadi were the secret teaching of Jesus, not the public teaching, rabbis have always done that, supplemental material for people on an advanced level
+### The gospels found at Nag Hammadi were the secret teaching of Jesus, not the public teaching, rabbis have always done that, supplemental material for people on an advanced level
 start = 8:27
 end = 9:16